gillianassi/Portfolio/src/markdown/Research/LockFreeOrderedList.md

  ## What type of list am I using and why?

- I decided to go for an ordered linked list for the fllowing reasons: <br>
+ I decided to go for an ordered linked list for the following reasons: <br>
  1) I was able to find documentation surrounding this subject <br>
  2) while inserting and deleting values in an ordered linked list using multiple threads, especially the pNext of the left node needs to be atomically changed. <br>